JBLanier/LazyWeather-for-iOS/README.md

 This weekend we will finish the UI for our other view and tie everything together with our background update and notification process

+We plan to launch a beta by October 20, so check back then to see our working release!

 If you're interested, we get our data from the Dark Sky Forcast API:

 https://developer.forecast.io/